TCU vs. Georgetown: Odds, spread, over/under - December 2

 TCU vs. Georgetown: Odds, spread, over/under and other Vegas lines - December 2

-The TCU Horned Frogs (6-0) bring a six-game winning streak into a road matchup with the Georgetown Hoyas (5-2), who have won four straight.
-It begins at 5:30 PM ET (on Fox Sports 1) on Saturday, December 2, 2023.
+The TCU Horned Frogs (6-0) take a six-game winning streak into a road contest against the Georgetown Hoyas (5-2), who have won four straight.
+It starts at 5:30 PM ET (on Fox Sports 1) on Saturday, December 2, 2023.

-In this article, you can check out the spread and odds across multiple sportsbooks for the TCU vs. Georgetown matchup.
+In this article, you can check out odds and spreads for the TCU vs. Georgetown matchup across multiple sportsbooks.

 TCU vs. Georgetown Game Info